badfeatures/react-native-nearby-api/README.md

 `yarn`

+#### Android
-- To run the example app, the packager must have the `projectRoots` reordered for the example/ directory
+- To run the example app, the packager must have the `projectRoots` reordered for the example/ directory.
+In another terminal window:

 `yarn start --projectRoots <FULL-PATH-TO-REPO>/react-native-nearby-api/example,<FULL-PATH-TO-REPO>/react-native-nearby-api`

-#### Android
 `yarn run:android`

 `adb reverse tcp:8081 tcp:8081`

 #### iOS